 If you are using state parks, call ahead for reservations.
 Most will save you a space if you send in the required deposit on time.
 Make sure you get permission to use private property, and fill out a Tour Permit to get clearance from the Scout Service Center.
 When you are planning, use these topics as brain teasers.
 Make sure you consider these for a successful campout.

-- Adult assistance Son and one, not more than two boys to one adult. - ✓ Location Distance, time and transportation - Food Dietary problems, weight, water, refrigeration, trash disposal.
+- Adult assistance Son and one, not more than two boys to one adult. - Location Distance, time and transportation - Food Dietary problems, weight, water, refrigeration, trash disposal. - Cooking Basic food groups.
+Keep it simple.
+Try it at home first.